dsarbora/Social-Media-Template/README.md

 #### A basic social media template

 ## Description
-This web page was created with React, using multiple components
+This web page was created with React, using multiple components and is a basic layout for a socail media site with no functionailty.

 ## Specifications
 * No functionality yet